groundcall/amazon/README.md

 ## Defining validators ##

-- functions that take one argument (the subject) and return true if valid, false if not and use addError("key", "message") to set errors.
+- functions that take one argument (the subject) and use addError("key", "message") to set errors.

 ```php
 <?php